fplab/ui-for-pl/src/itp.rst

   The geometry software is used for drawing geometric figures and inventing conjectures by using feed back from the geometric software
   , and a theorem prover is used to prove the conjectures.
   In the automatic mode, the conjecture along with the graph created by the user is rewritten and translated to the automatic theorem prover.
-  The user can choose certain strategies such as setting searchning depth for the automated theorem prover, but has no control during proving, except interrupting it.
+  The user can choose certain strategies such as setting searching depth for the automated theorem prover, but has no control during proving, except interrupting it.
   In the interactive mode, the process is similar, except that the conjecture along with the graph is limited into those that can be translated into Coq, and the proof must be done by the user in Coq.